ViDiC: Video Difference Captioning: Experiment

-Unlike random perturbation strategies, we apply deterministic parameters for each intensity level to ensure strict reproducibility.
-For Gaussian Noise, we inject additive noise sampled from a normal distribution $\mathcal{N}(0, \sigma^2)$, with standard deviations $\sigma$ set to $15$, $30$, and $45$ for the Light, Medium, and Heavy levels, respectively.
-For Gaussian Blur, we apply a smoothing filter with kernel dimensions of $5 \times 5$ (Light), $9 \times 9$ (Medium), and $15 \times 15$ (Heavy).
-For Color Saturation, we scale the S-channel in the HSV color space by multiplicative factors of $0.75$ (Light), $0.50$ (Medium), and $0.25$ (Heavy).
-Crucially, to ensure that the observed similarity metrics reflect the model's intrinsic robustness rather than artificial disparities, identical perturbation parameters are rigorously applied to both videos within a comparison pair.
+Gaussian Noise: We inject additive noise sampled from a normal distribution $\mathcal{N}(0, \sigma^2)$, with standard deviations $\sigma$ set to $15$, $30$, and $45$ for the Light, Medium, and Heavy levels, respectively.
+To ensure identical noise patterns for a given video, a fixed random seed (42) is employed during generation.
+Gaussian Blur: We apply a smoothing filter with kernel dimensions of $5 \times 5$ (Light), $9 \times 9$ (Medium), and $15 \times 15$ (Heavy).
+The standard deviation of the Gaussian kernel is automatically determined based on the kernel size to ensure consistent blurring effects.
+Color Saturation: We scale the S-channel in the HSV color space by multiplicative factors of $0.75$ (Light), $0.50$ (Medium), and $0.25$ (Heavy), effectively reducing the color vividness at increasing intensity levels.